Ender-Development/EnderModpackTweaks/README.md

   - generate a default config file if it doesn't exist
   - moved the config file to the config folder
 - ✅ tweaking [Pyrotech](https://github.com/codetaylor/pyrotech-1.12)
-  - added options to tweak the rock type that generates in the world
+  - tweak the rock type that generates in the world
   - you can now specify the weight of each rock type
 - ✅ tweaking [Rustic](https://www.curseforge.com/minecraft/mc-mods/rustic)
-  - added options to tweak the generation of Wildberry Bushes
+  - tweak the generation of Wildberry Bushes
-  - added options to allow placing the Wildberry Bushes on more blocks
+  - allow placing the Wildberry Bushes on more blocks
 - ✅ adapting [Dragon Murder](https://www.curseforge.com/minecraft/mc-mods/dragon-murder)
   - autokill the first "free" ender dragon
   - a bunch of config options to tweak the initial end to your likings